YuukiJapanTech/CA8271x/doc/UART.md

 ## XG-99S
-This stic does not have the UART pad pulled out and the UART needs to be pulled out from a specific point on the board.
+This stick does not have the UART pad pulled out and the UART needs to be pulled out from a specific point on the board.

 ![XG-99S Board](/Picture/XG-99S/05.png)